rasj81/Remodora/README.md

 		$ tar zxpf luarocks-2.2.2.tar.gz
 		$ cd luarocks-2.2.2
 		$ ./configure; sudo make bootstrap

+		OR

+		git clone git://github.com/keplerproject/luarocks.git
+		cd luarocks
+		./configure
+		make build
+		sudo make install

-3. Install **Turbo.lua** and **LuaJSON**
+4. Install **Turbo.lua** and **LuaJSON**

 		$ sudo luarocks install turbo
 		$ sudo luarocks install luajson
 		$ sudo luarocks install penlight
 		$ sudo luarocks install luasocket
-4. Download the source from [GitHub](https://github.com/rjpcomputing/Remodora/archive/master.zip)
+5. Download the source from [GitHub](https://github.com/rjpcomputing/Remodora/archive/master.zip)
-5. Extract it to any location
+6. Extract it to any location

 		$ unzip <remodora>.zip
-6. Execute the `remodora` script from inside the directory you extracted the source to.
+7. Execute the `remodora` script from inside the directory you extracted the source to.
 If a prefix is needed then pass that as the first argument.
 A prefix is appended to the URL.
 This can be useful if you are running any other apps on the server or for using a proxy server.
 In normal operation this is probably not needed.
 Also change the **href** attribute of `<base href="">` in the file `index.html` to match any prefix you are using.

 		$ ./remodora
 or